 (Rev 10:9 KJV)

-To start writing this music I needed something stronger than the numbers, and this was what I found: a story about a character tormented by visions that he saw around him as much within himself.
+To start writing this music I needed something stronger than numbers or demonic parodies in cosmic opposition, and this was what I found: a story about a character tormented by visions that he saw around him as much within himself.
+A writer of visions, an old man telling stories.

 He wrote a book (Revelation) that exists simultaneously within and above another book, the Scriptures he constantly invokes throughout the text.
 Certainly, John could scarcely have imagined that his own “little book” would one day become the closing vision of the Christian canon: preserved, transmitted, and interpreted by communities increasingly shaped by forms of Christianity with which he may not have fully identified, and eventually by an imperial Church established within the very Roman world he symbolically denounced as Babylon.
 The historical irony is profound: the Apocalypse became canonized precisely within the civilization whose spiritual and political sway it so fiercely resisted.